☀ Summer offer: 20% off your first month for engagements starting in July. See our data infrastructure cost breakdown →

 May 13, 2026

-Both roles work with data, but they solve completely different problems.
-Hire the wrong one and you'll either have someone with no infrastructure to analyze, or someone building pipelines nobody uses.
+Data engineer vs data analyst: engineers build the data foundation, analysts turn it into insight.
+Hire the wrong one and you'll have someone with no infrastructure to analyze, or pipelines nobody uses.
+Here's which you need first.

 hiring · data analyst · data engineering · startups